collapsed-stacks/atheism/questions/1235/what-is-the-best-way-to-talk-to-people-who-are-questioning-their-belief-in-god-i.md

 - posted by: [Seth](https://stackexchange.com/users/-1/303-seth) on 2010-12-23
 - score: 0

-<p>I wouldn't try to 'convert' anyone at all.
+I wouldn't try to 'convert' anyone at all.
 At most I would enjoy finding another person who isn't shocked by my own lack of neurotic absorption in metaphysical theology and can converse without habitual recourse to verbal tics like 'God told me to do such and such'.
 My pleasure in such conversation isn't conditional on someone else's abstract commitment to positive assertions to the effect that "there is no God".
 Atheism has no creed, hence no need to convert anyone.
 It's just an indifference to spurious magical doctrines.
 Talking frankly about this indifference expands others' freedom to distance themselves (even temporarily) from god-talk if they are becoming uncomfortable with it.
-That's as much 'conversion' as I find meaningful.   </p>
+That's as much 'conversion' as I find meaningful.

 ## Answer 1289